 Whilst in London Emma received a scholarship known as the General Award in 2016 and the Annie Kiff-Wood Award in 2017.
 In 2020 she was also sponsored by the Yehudi Menuhin Live Music Now Hamburg.

 Since her studies in Bremen, Emma has been a member of a flute quartet, winning a 2nd prize at the International Friedrich Kuhlau Flute Competition in 2019.
 As a soloist she reached the semi-final of the 25th Annual Leos Janacek International Competition and has also performed with the German-Polish Orchestral Academy in Leipzig and the Amadeus Symphony Orchestra in Jakarta.

-Emma has gained much orchestral experience in the Young Musician Symphony Orchestra and the “Internationale Junge Orchesterakademie” as part of the Bayreuth Easter Festival in 2018 and 2019.
-She was also a member of the Schleswig-Holstein Festival Orchestra 2019, where she played under Christoph Eschenbach, Michael Sanderling and Manfred Honeck.
+Emma has gained much orchestral experience in the Young Musician Symphony Orchestra in London, the “Internationale Junge Orchesterakademie” as part of the Bayreuth Easter Festival in 2018 and 2019 and the Schleswig-Holstein Festival Orchestra 2019, where she played under Christoph Eschenbach, Michael Sanderling and Manfred Honeck.
 Since 2020 Emma is a regular member or the EUYO and in February 2023 she won the substitute position for flute at the Staatskapelle Weimar.